awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

          ```

 1. <a name="lbc-install-controller"></a>Install the AWS Load Balancer Controller using [Helm V3](helm.md) or later or by applying a Kubernetes manifest\.
 If you want to deploy the controller on Fargate, use the Helm procedure because it doesn't depend on `cert-manager`\.
+2. For detailed instructions for installation using helm, and dependencies between upgrade, please refer to our [AWS Load Balancer helm chart documentation](https://github.com/kubernetes-sigs/aws-load-balancer-controller/tree/main/helm/aws-load-balancer-controller) in github.

 ------
 #### [ Helm V3 or later ]